-- 13. Designate three of the CFD's as similarity centers.
+13. Designate three of the CFD's as similarity centers.
 Select (click on) the CFD over the phenolic oxygen.
 A violet circle will surround this center indicating that it is to be used in the similarity analysis.
 (If you make a mistake and select the wrong CFD, click on the circle and it will disappear.)
-Select (click on) the CFD at nitrogen and the CFD at the middle of the phenol ring. - 14.
-Enter the Calculations dialog.
+Select (click on)

+the CFD at nitrogen and the CFD at the middle of the phenol ring.

+- 14. Select Calculations... from the Setup menu ().
 This should already designate Similarity Analysis and the appropriate library (cephaeline).
 Change the entry in the Use menu to CFD.
 Click on Submit. - 15.
-When the analysis is complete, bring up the Similarities dialog (Similarities... under the Display menu).
+When the analysis is complete, select Similarities... from the Display menu ().
 One or more hits should appear in the box at the right of the dialog.
 Select a hit to get a composite graphic (CFD and structure from the library).
 You can easily see the extent to which the two are matched. - 16.
-Close any molecules and dialogs that are open on screen.
+Close any open documents and dialogs.